 Joining the Dane County Humane Society as a Canine Volunteer Training Coordinator.

 Nikki also works with cats to help solve unwanted behaviors for feline friends.

 Nikki brings enthusiasm and a love of people and their pets to her work and is committed to creating a supportive environment for everyone.
 Her ambition is to help animals and their humans create a closer bond and work together to achieve their goals.

-The behavioral sciences have consistently led Ginny to apply positive reinforcement training techniques to work towards a more rewarding relationship between dogs and owners.
-Using positive reinforcement training, she helps the dog owner define what preferable behavior looks like in their dog and, together, set their dog up to accomplish those goals.
+The behavioral sciences have consistently led Sweet Spot to apply positive reinforcement training techniques to work towards a more rewarding relationship between dogs and owners.
+Using positive reinforcement training, we help the dog owner define what preferable behavior looks like in their dog and, together, set their dog up to accomplish those goals.
 This approach results in loose and flowing body language in both the dog and owner, leading to everyone feeling happy and relaxed.

 Additionally, while a strong knowledge of canine behavior and dog training skills is a must for any dog trainer, it is also important to be able to teach the human side of this interspecies pair.
-This is why she has focused on improving her skills as a human teacher as well as to dogs.
-Ginny supports her clients in their training process as much or as little as they’d like.
+This is why we have focused on improving her skills as a human teacher as well as to dogs.
+We support our clients in their training process as much or as little as they’d like.
 Sometimes this includes helping them set training schedules or talking between training sessions to clarify a difficult concept.
-As their training pro it is her goal to see dedicated clients reach their goals.
+As your training pro it is our goal to see dedicated clients reach their goals.